dialogflow/dialogflow-xamarin-client/ApiAiSDK/component/Details.md

 Start listening with `aiService.StartListening();` method.

 ### <a name="sample-app" />Sample app
-For more details see GettingStarted section in Xamarin Components Store and sample applications.
+For more details see GettingStarted section in Xamarin Components Store and the [example app](https://github.com/api-ai/api-ai-xamarin-sample).